snowe2010/fylla/README.md

 ## Usage

-`Fylla` must be loaded before `Thor.start` can be used.
+Fylla must be loaded before `Thor.start` (the method) is called, in order for Fylla to be callable, else no completions will be generated.

 General use case will be to create a new subcommand or option that calls `Fylla.zsh_completion(self)`

 `Fylla#zsh_completion` returns a string containing the entire zsh completion script and bash completion script.
 Scripts are ready for use after `Fylla#zsh_completion` returns.

-`Thor` is required to load commands/options/etc before calling `Fylla.zsh_completion(self)`.
+The only requirement for calling `Fylla.zsh_completion(self)` is for `Thor` to load all commands/options/etc..

 ## Development

+Same procedure works for bash completion.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
-Run `bin/console` for an interactive prompt that allows experimentation.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install the gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).